-If the appeal is not timely or substantively eligible, the original finding and sanction will stand and the decision is final.
-If the appeal has standing or merit, the Appeal Review Officer will consider the appeal or remand it to the original decisionmaker(s), typically within 3-5 business days.
+If the appeal request is not timely or substantively eligible, the original finding and sanction will stand and the decision is final.
+If the appeal request has standing or merit, the Appeal Review Officer or Board will consider the appeal or remand it to the original decision maker(s), typically within 3-5 business days.
 Efforts should be made to remand to the original decision maker whenever possible, with clear instructions for reconsideration only in light of the granted appeal grounds.
-Where the original decision-maker may be unduly biased by a procedural or substantive error, the Appeal Review Officer will consider the appeal.
-Full administrative rereviews are not permitted.
+Where the original decisionmaker may be unduly biased by a procedural or substantive error, the Appeal Review Officer or Board will consider the appeal.
+Full administrative re-reviews are not permitted.
 In reviews, the original finding and sanction are presumed to have been decided reasonably and appropriately, thus the burden is on the appealing party(ies) to show clear error.

-On consideration, the Appeals Review Officer or original decision maker may affirm or change the findings and/or sanctions of the original hearing officer according to the permissible grounds.
+On consideration, the Appeals Review Officer, Board or original decision maker may affirm or change the findings and/or sanctions of the original administrative review officer according to the permissible grounds.
 Substantive errors should be corrected, new evidence should be considered, and sanctions should be proportionate to the severity of the violation and the student's cumulative conduct record.

-All decisions made in appeals are to be made within five (5) days of submission and are final, as are any decisions made by the original administrative review officer, Dean of Student Affairs or Title IX Coordinator as the result of reconsideration consistent with instructions from the Appeal Review Officer.
+All decisions made in appeals are to be made within five (5) days of submission and are final, as are any decisions made by the original administrative review officer, Dean of Student Affairs or Title IX Coordinator as the result of reconsideration consistent with instructions from the Appeal Review Officer or Board.